Pipeline schema

 Usage is nf-core schema build -d <pipeline_directory>, eg:

-nf-core schema build --no-prompts
+nf-core pipelines schema build --no-prompts

 There are four flags that you can use with this command: